SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/workspaceContext.md

 ---

-Most of the workspaces have the possibility to access to his context. <!-- falta mais texto introdutório>
+All of the workspaces have the possibility to access the context, where it is possible to find the info of the components, the workspace and perform operations like get, set and subscribe

 Can have access in two ways:

-1- clicking on the button "set default value", and shows the default parameteres of the functions, that includes the workspaceContext
+1- clicking on the button "set default value", and shows the default parameters of the functions, that includes the workspaceContext

-2- If already exists a function and doesn't has the this parameter, it could be add manually.
+2- If a function already exists and the context parameter isn't declared, it could be added manually.

 WorkspaceContext is a function that has three main properties: